Mourners mark 20th anniversary of Indonesia's Bali bombings

 Issued on:

-Denpasar (Indonesia) (AFP) – Hundreds of mourners and survivors commemorated Wednesday the 20th anniversary of the bombings that killed more than 200 people on the Indonesian resort island of Bali, as Jakarta considers the early release of one of the attack's masterminds.
+Denpasar (Indonesia) (AFP) – Hundreds of mourners and survivors commemorated on Wednesday the 20th anniversary of the bombings that killed more than 200 people on the Indonesian resort island of Bali.

 Grieving families, attack survivors and representatives from several embassies will attend a memorial in Bali's popular tourist hub of Kuta, where Al-Qaeda-linked militants detonated bombs at a bar and nightclub on October 12, 2002.

-"It's okay that some people have forgotten what happened 20 years ago but there are still real victims, there are children who lost their parents in the bombing," 47-year-old victim Thiolina Marpaung, one of the organisers of the memorial who has left with permanent eye injuries in the attack, told AFP.
+"It's okay that some people have forgotten what happened 20 years ago but there are still real victims, there are children who lost their parents in the bombing," said Thiolina Marpaung, one of the organisers of the memorial who was left with permanent eye injuries in the attack.

-The candlelight vigil will be held at the site of the attack by victims' family members to mark Southeast Asia's deadliest terrorist attack and remember the 202 victims.
+The candlelight vigil will be held at a monument built metres from the site of the blasts by victims' family members to mark Southeast Asia's deadliest terrorist attack and remember the 202 victims.

 Most were foreign holidaymakers from more than 20 countries but Australia suffered the biggest loss, with 88 dead.

-Some 88 doves were released during the memorial -- one for each Australian killed.
+During the memorial, 88 doves were released -- one for each Australian killed.

 Albanese said the Bali bombings had left a permanent mark on Australia's national identity, in a similar fashion to the devastating Gallipoli campaign of World War I.